-Explain who will be the owner of the data and who will have the rights to control access:
+Explain who will be the owner of the data, meaning who will have the rights to control access:

-Explain what access conditions will apply to the data?
+- Explain what access conditions will apply to the data?
 Will the data be openly accessible, or will there be access restrictions?
-In the latter case, which?
-Consider the use of data access and re-use licenses (eg. CC-BY, CC-BY-NC, etc.) Make sure to cover these matters of rights to control access to data for multi-partner projects and multiple data owners, in the consortium agreement.
+In the latter case, which? - Consider the use of data access and re-use licenses. - Make sure to cover these matters of rights to control access to data for multipartner projects and multiple data owners, in the consortium agreement.

-Indicate whether intellectual property rights (for example Database Directive, sui generis rights) are affected.
+Indicate whether intellectual property rights are affected.
 If so, explain which and how will they be dealt with.